 Can CQ be developed?

 Yes!
 That’s the good news and it can be done is so many different ways.
 Also, it is making a conscious effort to be open and learn from a different culture by talking to friends or colleagues, read books or articles on a specific country before traveling to a different place or learning about the do’s and don’ts of how to conduct business before an important meeting.
 The options are many!
 The most important element is for you to assess your own cultural intelligence, design a strategy to develop it and plan on how and when this new found knowledge can be used in the future at work or in a social setting.
+This is why it is absolutely a must for professionals and enterprises today to undergo cultural intelligence training from an experienced coach.

 Why is CQ so important?